tinijs/tinijs/apps/tinijs.dev/content/framework-posts/103 - benchmark-limit/index.md

 </table>

-## Limits
+## Limitations

 Here is a list of major limitations worth mentioning.
 I will try to address them in the future versions hopefully.

 ### Server-side rendering

 SSR will not be available in the first version, I know it is a big bummer but I don't have much time and effort for it now.
 I hope I will be able to support fully SSR in the future.
+Apology for the inconvenience. 🙏